 The software’s scans remove files from your computer.
 The app has been thoroughly tested, and the process shouldn’t have any negative impact on your Mac, but I recommend you exercise due care and perform a backup before you use the software.

-During use the app crashed a few times.
+During use, the app crashed a few times.
 While frustrating, the crashes did not harm my computer.

-You won't find any information about purchasing MacClean on the iMobie website, just an invitation to download it.
+No, it isn’t.
 Before you register and pay for the software, the free evaluation version is quite limited — it can scan for files, but not remove them.
 At least you get an idea of how much space the app will save you.

 To purchase the software, click on Register Software and choose one of the following three options: